openintegrationhub/Connectors/Adapters/AdapterChecklists/AdapterDescriptionAndDocumentationChecklist.md

 - [ ] Each field in the trigger/action should have a `note` explaining what expected to be there as well as meaningful example in `placeholder` which could be (for optional fields) a default value if field is empty

+## AdapterFunctionalityChecklist.md
+- [ ] A copy of the [Adapter Functionality Checklist](https://github.com/openintegrationhub/Connectors/blob/master/AdapterChecklists/AdapterFunctionalityChecklist.md) which tracks which functionality has been implemented in the component.

 # Could Have
 ## README.md
 - [ ] Version and compatibility information